 Donna Cooper, Executive Director

 Judy Adamson joined PCCY in 2014, bringing over 40 years of financial and non-profit administrative management experience to the organization.
 Judy has an impressive track record of developing and guiding financial systems for organizations experiencing growth or contraction, especially in times of leadership transition.
-She also assists PCCY with development management and modernizing administrative systems.
-Judy works as a financial consultant with a range of non-profit organizations, including Philadelphia Young Playwrights, Women’s Medical Fund, Community Education Center and Research for Action where she was the Managing Director/CFO for 22 years.
+All of her work stems from a place of commitment to bettering the lives of Philadelphia citizens (and strengthening the institutions that serve them), especially those whose lives are disadvantaged by poverty.
+In addition to financial management, she assists PCCY with development management and modernizing administrative systems.
+Judy has an MBA from Temple University in General and Strategic Management.
+She was the CFO/Managing Director for Research for Action for 22 years prior to coming to PCCY.
+She works as a financial consultant with a range of non-profit organizations, including Philadelphia Young Playwrights, Community Education Center, Friends of the Free Library, and SOWN.
+Reach Judy at judya at pccy dot org.

 Steven Fynes, Administrative Director